saezlab/pypath/README.rst

 ----------------------

-**GSEA** and **Gene Ontology** are two approaches for annotating genes and gene products, and enrichment analysis technics aims to use these annotations to highlight the biological functions a given set of genes is related to.
+**GSEA** and **Gene Ontology** are two approaches for annotating genes and gene products, and enrichment analysis techniques aim to use these annotations to highlight the biological functions a given set of genes is related to.
 Here the ``enrich`` module gives abstract classes to calculate enrichment statistics, while the ``go`` and the ``gsea`` modules give access to GO and